department-of-veterans-affairs/va.gov-team/products/claim-appeal-status/research/2022-11-Decision-Reviews/research-findings.md

 1. The most common pain point we heard in filing decision reviews (and initial claims) is knowing what documentation/evidence you will need and being able to track it down.
 This is often why Veterans turn to VSOs or even lawyers for guidance.

-2. Many Veterans we spoke to found VSOs to be crucial in getting to a satisfactory claim decision.
+2. When faced with a decision review, Veterans responded positively to the idea of connecting with a VSO or other representative via VA.gov.

-3. It's clear that not all VSOs are equal in quality, and a bad VSO can be detrimental to a Veteran's experience.
+3. Many Veterans we spoke to found VSOs to be crucial in getting to a satisfactory claim decision.

-4. Veterans responded positively to the idea of connecting with a VSO or other representative via the website.
+4. It's clear that not all VSOs are equal in quality, and a bad VSO can be detrimental to a Veteran's experience.

 5. Many Veterans imagined an ideal experience that could be thought of as "assisted self-service."
 They wanted to be able to complete the process themselves on VA.gov, but also wanted to be able to reach out to a VSO if they got stuck.